-A director of company A has his URA protected from disclosure because the activities of company A place him at serious risk of intimidation or violence.
-He is also PSC of this company, so is able to submit an abbreviated form without evidence.
+A member of LLP A has their URA protected from disclosure because the activities of LLP A place them at serious risk of intimidation or violence.
+He is also a PSC of this LLP, so will be able to submit an abbreviated form without evidence.

-A director of company A has his URA protected from disclosure because the activities of company A place him at serious risk of intimidation or violence.
-This director is also PSC of company B, and is able to submit an abbreviated form without evidence.
+A member of LLP A has their URA protected from disclosure because the activities of LLP A place them at serious risk of intimidation or violence.
+This LLP member is also PSC of LLP B, and is able to submit an abbreviated form without evidence.

-A director of company A has his URA protected from disclosure because the activities of company A place him at serious risk of intimidation or violence.
-This director is also PSC of LLP B, and must submit a full application with evidence.
+A member of LLP A has their URA protected from disclosure because the activities of LLP A place them at serious risk of intimidation or violence.
+They are also PSC of company B. In order to obtain protection in respect of the PSC role the person must submit a full application with evidence.